jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 :::info
 The store creation and its core functionalities will be explained in-depth in [chapter](/docs/createstores).
-So do not care about the details, the relevant facts you need to understand this chapter are explained here.
+So do not fret about the details - the facts relevant to understanding this chapter are explained here.
 :::

 The store's `data`-property offers a `Flow` of the stored value `T`.
 To reactively bind this value to the DOM,